 You can!
 Just don’t add the crunchy topping yet.
 Make it up until you’ve spread the mixture in the dish, then cover it and keep it in the refrigerator overnight.
 When you’re ready to bake it, add the topping just before.

 You can!
-For a large crowd, you can even triple it.
-This is partly why it’s a staple on my Christmas menu and pretty much all my holiday dinners!
+For a large crowd, you can even triple it or sometimes I make this along with my scalloped potatoes and ham recipe, you can never have too many cheesy potatoes!
+This is partly why this is a staple on my Christmas menu and pretty much all my holiday dinners.

 Keep any leftover funeral potatoes in an airtight container in the fridge for up to 3 days.